DanilovNik/DanilovNik/README.md

 Frontend Developer
 ------------------

-I’ve been studying frontend dev since 2022 and love everything related to computers and new technologies in the field of life and web dev.
+I’ve been studying frontend dev since 2022 and love everything related to computers and new technologies in the field of life and web.

 * 🌍  I'm based in Saint-Petersburg, Russia
 * ✉️  You can contact me at [nik.danilov@yahoo.com](mailto:nik.danilov@yahoo.com)